RaymondArthur/Classic-Programming-Problems/README.md

-# c
-## Classic computer problems in C
+# Classic computer programming problems
+## Implemented in C, Python and JavaScript

-I'm solving some class computer programming problems with C to build my familiarity
+I'm solving some class computer programming problems with C to build my familiarity.

+In this list are:
+* Fizzbuzz